Ahold, Delhaize in $28 billion merger focused on U.S. east coast

-AMSTERDAM Dutch grocer Ahold AHLN.AS has agreed to buy Belgian rival Delhaize DELB.BR in a 25 billion-euro ($28 billion) deal that will create one of the biggest food retailers in the United States and a major player in Europe.
+AMSTERDAM Dutch grocer Ahold has agreed to buy Belgian rival Delhaize in a 25 billion-euro (£18 billion) deal that will create one of the biggest food retailers in the United States and a major player in Europe.

 The combination will bring four well-known supermarket chains on the U.S. east coast under the same umbrella: Ahold's Stop & Shop and Giant stores and Delhaize's Food Lion and Hannaford markets.

-Together, the companies say, they will lower operating and purchasing costs to compete with Wal Mart (WMT.N) and expand the reach of Ahold's online grocery store Peapod, the largest such service in the United States, to compete with Amazon (AMZN.O).
+Together, the companies say, they will lower operating and purchasing costs to compete with Wal Mart and expand the reach of Ahold's online grocery store Peapod, the largest such service in the United States, to compete with Amazon.

 Ahold will take a 61 percent stake in the new company, which will have 54.1 billion euros ($61 billion) in annual sales from 6,500 stores worldwide, including more than 2,000 in the United States and the rest in the Netherlands, Belgium and eastern Europe.